Genivia/ugrep/README.md

 ensure that fuzzy matches do not extend the pattern match beyond the number of lines specified by the regex pattern.

+Option `--sort=best` orders files by best match.
+Files with at least one exact match anywhere in the file are shown first, followed by files with approximate matches in increasing minimal edit distance order.
+That is, ordered by the minimum error (edit distance) found among all approximate matches per file.

 To recursively search for approximate matches of the word `foobar` with `-Z`, i.e.  approximate matching with one error, e.g. `Foobar`, `foo_bar`, `foo bar`, `fobar`: